openefsa/foodex2-sca-frontend/README.md

 ### overview-component
-The *"overview-component"* is a section that collects the whole list of tags selected in the *"baseterms-component"* and *"facets-component"*.
+The *"overview-component"* is a section that collects the whole list of tags selected in the *"baseterm-component"* and *"facets-component"*.
 This, is particularly useful especially in the selection of facets as it allows to have an overview of all the selected facets for each category.

 #### Input Data
 * Selected Baseterm {Term}: term object populated with the properties of the chosen base term.